CACI-CYP/recruitment-test/README.md

 A Spring Boot project with Spring Boot Starter Data JPA and Spring Boot Starter Web.

-Running an embedded H2 database.
+Running an in memory H2 database.
 The database will be created and populated everytime the application is started.
 The schema is defined in `./src/main/resources/schema.sql`, the data items are defined in `./src/main/resources/data.sql`.